Coping With a Fussy Baby

-Many babies cry a lot; how do you know if your baby’s crying might be colic?
+It's no secret that many babies cry a lot.
+So, how do you know if your baby’s crying might be colic?

 Babies with colic typically cry a lot in the late afternoon and evening.
 These crying spells can last for 2-3 hours, multiple times a week up until your baby is about 3-4 months old.
 Even though the condition is short-lived, it can be a very stressful time for both the baby and the family.
 The cause of colic is unknown.